OSGConnect/tutorial-bwa/README.md

 When we type `condor_q`, we see that three jobs have entered the queue (one for each of our three experimental samples).

-Once our jobs have completed, we can type
+When our jobs have completed, we can type

 ```
 cd ~